 Once a year, Abuelo comes from Mexico to visit his family.
 He brings his guitar, his music--and his memories.
 In this story inspired by the life of Apolinar Navarrete Diaz--author Angela Dominguez's grandfather and a successful mariachi musician--Abuelo and his grandchildren sing through the bad times and the good.
 Lifting their voices and their spirits, they realize that true happiness comes from singing together.

-Did you know that there are two types of hippo: the common hippo and the pygmy hippo (which is like a common hippo but smaller)?Did you know that all hippos live in Africa?Did you know that hippos can't actually swim?Discover these facts and many more in this nonfiction picture-book series that injects humor and bright, vivid animals into popular subjects like bears and hippos.
+Did you know that there are two types of hippo: the common hippo and the pygmy hippo (which is like a common hippo but smaller)?Did you know that all hippos live in Africa?Did you know that hippos can't actually swim?Discover these facts and many more.

 Life is a challenge for a city mouse.
 Dogs, cats, and people are daily dangers.
 But when the whiskered hero of this story uncovers one of the greatest treats New York City has to offer a forager--a discarded slice of pepperoni pizza--the danger is all worth it!
 Now it's up to the tiny Pizza Mouse to get the slice safely home to his family . . . via the A train, of course!

 Lucia zips through the playground in her cape just like the boys, but when they tell her 'girls can't be superheroes', suddenly she doesn't feel so mighty.
 That's when her beloved abuela reveals a dazzling secret: Lucia comes from a family of luchadoras, the bold and valiant women of the Mexican lucha libre tradition.
 But when she's confronted with a case of injustice, Lucia must decide if she can stay true to the ways of the luchadora and fight for what is right, even if it means breaking the sacred rule of never revealing the identity behind her mask.

 Nia loves Alfie, her pet turtle.
 But he's not very soft, he doesn't do tricks, and he's pretty quiet.
 Sometimes she forgets he's even there!
-That is until the night before Nia's seventh birthday, when nAlfie disappears!
-Then, in an innovative switch in point of view, we hear Alfie's side of the story.
-He didn't leave Nia--he's actually searching for the perfect birthday present for his dear friend.
+That is until the night before Nia's seventh birthday, when Alfie disappears!
+Only he didn't leave Nia--he's actually searching for the perfect birthday present for his dear friend.
 Can he find a gift and make it back in time for the big birthday party?

 Using a wide variety of stunning photographs, author Kevin Kurtz poses thought-provoking questions to help readers determine if things are living or nonliving.
 For example, if most (but not all) living things can move, can any nonliving things move?

-A School Library Journal Best Book of the Year A Chicago Public Library Best Book of the Year "A marvelous debut...Sometimes it takes the right nudge to fall in love with books." --Publishers Weekly (starred review) "This quirky tale filled with subtle humor makes a fun read-aloud, especially for cat lovers, literacy lovers, or anyone looking for a great story." --School Library Journal (starred review) It's not easy to teach a cat to read, but one boy tries to anyway in this sweet and silly picture book debut that captures the challenges and rewards of learning to read.
 Nick loves to read books--and he loves to play with his cats, Verne and Stevenson.
 So naturally Nick decides it's a great idea to teach his cats to read.
 But Verne and Stevenson don't appreciate when Nick wakes them up with a flashcard that says NAP.
 Nick finally piques Verne's interest with words like MOUSE and FISH.
 But not Stevenson's.
 While Nick and Verne go to the library, Stevenson hides under the porch.
 Will Nick ever find a way to share his love of reading with his feline friends?

 If I had a horse, he might be shy, like me.But if I stayed quiet, he'd learn to be my friend.I would have to tame him.
 I would have to be strong, like him.
-And he would have to be gentle, like me.And together, we could do anything.Gianna Marino's vibrant, silhouetted art brings to life this picture book about understanding, stepping beyond boundaries, and bravery.
+And he would have to be gentle, like me.And together, we could do anything.

 When a housebound dog spies a cat, a bird, and other animals outside a glass door, he is excited: I see a cat.
 I see a bird.
 I see a squirrel.
 When the dog's beloved boy comes home from school, the two pals dash outside determined to get up close and personal with all the backyard wildlife!

 Meet the claymates: two balls of clay that can become anything--even best friends!
 What can you do with two blobs of clay?
 Create something amazing!
 But don't leave them alone for too long.
 Things might get a little crazy.

 Spend the day with a little rockhopper penguin as it hops, swims, eats, and snuggles with its parents - just like you do!
 Rockhopper penguins live by the sea, but in many ways, their families are just like ours.
 Penguin parents take good care of their children.
 Mama Penguin fishes for food, while Papa stays home and watches the little one.
 But even little ones get tired of waiting for dinner, and sometimes they wander off...
 Luckily, penguin parents always save the day!
-Sibert Medalist and naturalist Nic Bishop has traveled around the globe to photograph animals of all shapes and sizes.
-Following in the vein of his bestselling, award-winning book Red-Eyed Tree Frog, now Nic takes a close-up look at caring, and sometimes comical, penguin families.

 Libby and her friend Becca are searching for bugs to finish their nature worksheet for school.
 They come across a dragonfly trapped in an old spider web.
 Very carefully, Libby frees the dragonfly and sets it free in a new home.